fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/06.Lab 6 - Web API Design And Architecture/Lesson.md

 Domain

-This is the heart of the system.
+TThe core layer acts as the heart of the application, consisting of the business logic services, exception classes, abstraction interfaces, validators, enums, and any other domain-related classes.
 It contains your entities (models), rules, and business logic.
 The domain does not depend on anything else.

 Application Layer

-This layer defines use cases—the ways your system can be used.
+This layer defines use cases - the ways your system can be used.
+You can structure your use cases using services or using commands and queries.
 It coordinates domain objects to perform operations.
 It still has no knowledge of UI, databases, or infrastructure.

 Presentation Layer

-This is the UI (e.g., MVC controllers, Razor Pages, Blazor, API endpoints).
+This is the UI (e.g. MVC controllers, Razor Pages, Blazor, API endpoints).
 It receives input from users and sends results back.
 It depends on the Application layer.
 We can split this layer to backend part of application and frontend.
 Backend includes *Controllers*.

 Infrastructure Layer

 This contains technical details such as EF Core, external APIs, repositories, logging, DB context and more.
 It implements interfaces defined in the Application layer.
+The infrastructure layer is responsible for the implementation of the abstractions defined in the domain layer, and it is the layer that is responsible for the communication with the external services such as a database, a message broker, or a third party service.

 ![clean-architecture](clean-architecture.PNG)